pmq20/node-packer/README.md

 Note: if `ENTRANCE` was not provided, then a single Node.js interpreter executable will be produced.

 Note: To compile to 32-bit windows OS compatible programs on a 64-bit machine, you should use a x64 x32 cross compiling environment.
 You should be able to find it in your Start Menu after installing Visual Studio.
-Also, you have to use a 32-bit Node.js, because the arch information is detected via node -pe process.arch.
+Also, you have to use a 32-bit Node.js, because the arch information is detected via `node -pe process.arch`.

 ## Examples